 Because after all that is what the fans are: customers.

-I’ll talk about football and the match-day experience.
+I’ll talk about soccer and the match-day experience.
 But we could substitute most sports.
 About how location tracking can deliver real-time visitor experience management and support commercial partner propositions.
 About how it benefits multiple functions across the typical sports business, from marketers to safety officers.
 Ultimately, I’ll talk about how embedding location intelligence into a mobile app can make it even more valuable as a data gathering tool, a communication tool and a revenue generator.

 So why I am here, pontificating about what value mobile location data can deliver?
 What credentials do I have?